-- Arranged and chaired by the local authority where the child or young person ordinarily resides
+- Arranged and chaired by the local authority where the child ordinarily resides

 - Held in the YOI and in some cases video conferencing can be utilised

-- Attended by the child or young person, their family (where appropriate), the Lead Professional/social worker from the child or young person’s home area who knows or has as full information about the child or young person as possible, chair from the local authority, staff from the receiving establishment and any other relevant professionals, including third sector organisations.
+- Attended by the child, their family (where appropriate), the Lead Professional/social worker from the child’s home area who knows or has as full information about the child as possible, chair from the local authority, staff from the receiving establishment and any other relevant professionals, including third sector organisations.
 Personal Officers will attend all Initial Custody Reviews.
 The number of professionals attending the initial custody review should be limited.

 - A Template for Reviews for Young People in Custody has been developed to support the chairing and recording of reviews.
 Areas for discussion at this meeting include practical arrangements; health and wellbeing; family/personal relationships and contact; structure, routine and opportunities in custody; legal; exit planning, positive supports and protective factors; contingency and planning.

 - Reviews should be recorded as per local arrangements and the Child’s Plan updated by the Lead Professional following this.
-Minutes and the updated child’s plan should be shared with the child or young person and relevant others, particularly the personal officer.
+Minutes and the updated Child’s Plan should be shared with the child and relevant others, particularly the personal officer.